taichi-dev/taichi/README.md

 - Flexibility: Taichi Lang provides a set of generic data containers known as *SNode* (/ˈsnoʊd/), an effective mechanism for composing hierarchical, multi-dimensional fields.
 This can cover many use patterns in numerical simulation (e.g. [spatially sparse computing](https://docs.taichi-lang.org/docs/sparse)).
 - Performance: With the `@ti.kernel` decorator, Taichi Lang's JIT compiler automatically compiles your Python functions into efficient GPU or CPU machine code for parallel execution.
 - Portability: Write your code once and run it everywhere.
 Currently, Taichi Lang supports most mainstream GPU APIs, such as CUDA and Vulkan.
-- ... and many more features!
-A cross-platform, Vulkan-based 3D visualizer, [differentiable programming](https://docs.taichi-lang.org/docs/differentiable_programming),  [quantized computation](https://github.com/taichi-dev/quantaichi) (experimental), etc.
+- Additional feature support: A cross-platform, Vulkan-based 3D visualizer, [differentiable programming](https://docs.taichi-lang.org/docs/differentiable_programming),  [quantized computation](https://github.com/taichi-dev/quantaichi) (experimental), and many more.

 ## Getting Started